 Tranquilizers may be prescribed to treat alcohol withdrawal symptoms or used on a taper schedule for tranquilizer withdrawal.

 - Nembutal (pentobarbital)

-Benzodiazepines were considered a safer alternative to barbiturates, but they have also become significant drugs of abuse.
+Benzodiazepines are considered a safer alternative to barbiturates, but they’re also abused.

 - Valium (diazepam)

 - Halcion (triazolam)

 Sedatives (hypnotics) are primarily used as sleep aids, although benzodiazepines like Xanax are also used for this purpose.
 Like benzos, sedative drugs also work on GABA and have actions